 The Trust Units are redeemable at the option of the holder and, therefore, are considered puttable instruments in accordance with International Accounting Standard 32 (IAS 32) and as further described in note 8(b).
 Puttable instruments are required to be accounted for as financial liabilities, except where certain conditions are met in accordance with IAS 32, in which case, puttable instruments may be presented as equity.
 To be presented as equity, a puttable instrument must meet all of the following conditions: (i) it must entitle the holder to a pro rata share of the entity's net assets in the event of the entity's dissolution; (ii) it must be in the class of instruments that is subordinate to all other instruments; (iii) all instruments in the class must have identical features; (iv) other than the redemption feature, there can be no other contractual obligations that meet the definition of a liability; and (v) the expected cash flows for the instrument.
 This is called the "Puttable Instrument Exemption".
-The Trust Units meet the Puttable Instrument Exemption".
-The Trust Units meet the Puttable Instrument Exemption.
-The Trust Units meet the consolidated financial statements.
+The Trust Units meet the Puttable Instrument Exemption criteria and accordingly are presented as equity in the consolidated financial statements.
 The distributions on Trust Units are deducted from retained earnings.
 Additional information regarding Unitholders' Equity is in note 8 of these consolidated financial statements.